FAForever/wiki-pages/Development/AI/Custom-AIs.md

 *Author: maudlin27*
 Other mods required: None
 Adaptive AI, intended for both 1v1 and team games.
 Provides a competitive experience, with an estimated rank of 600-800.
 Compared with M27AI, M28AI aims to provide a more CPU-performant AI that works better in team game scenarios, applying a decentralised approach to AI decisions to work more effectively on larger maps.
 Although slightly weaker than M27AI overall (as of v1 release, May 2023), it is compatible with a wider range of mods and map settings and runs roughly twice as fast as M27AI.

+M28AI also supports the FA and SC campaign missions (as an AI teammate)

 Further details on M28AI are available on its [forum thread](https://forum.faforever.com/topic/5331/m28ai-devlog-wip-pre-release), including a detailed [devlog of the AI's progress](https://docs.google.com/document/d/1e07YIwLK2AZbLHSsYU_5F4s4HWbhgNID/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true).